autometrics-dev/autometrics-rs/README.md

 ### Feature flags

 - `prometheus-exporter` - exports a Prometheus metrics collector and exporter (compatible with any of the Metrics Libraries)
+- `custom-objectives` - by default, Autometrics only supports a fixed set of percentiles and latencies for objectives.
+Enable this feature flag to enable custom percentiles and/or latencies.
+Note, however, that custom latencies must match one of the buckets configured for your histogram and using custom percentiles requires generating a different recording and alerting rules file using the CLI + Sloth.

 #### Metrics Libraries